graps1/impmeas/README.md

 	imp.rectifying_cgm(f) # output: <impmeas.formulas.buddy.BuddyNode at ....>  representing the function x&(y|z)
 ```

-Banzhaf, Influence and Blame values can be computed relatively efficiently using BDDs.
+Banzhaf, influence and blame values can be computed relatively efficiently using BDDs.

-## Examples and Benchmarks
+## Examples and benchmarks

 Can be found under `impmeas/notebooks`.

 * `examples.ipynb` consists of multiple examples that show how one can compute importance values using Buddy, GPMC or simple table based representations.
-* `HKR_constancy_measures.ipynb` renders HKR's constancy measures.
+* `HKR_constancy_measures.ipynb` renders some of Hammer, Kogan and Rothblum's constancy measures.
 * `special_class_of_functions.ipynb` contains a class of Boolean functions that introduces a lot of "disagreement" between different importance value functions.
 * `impmeas/notebooks/benchmarks` contains data and notebooks used for executing the ISCAS'99 and random CNF benchmarks.

-## Parsing Formulas
+## Parsing formulas

-Parsing formulas using lark is quite slow for larger formulas.
+Using lark is quite slow for larger formulas.
 It is advised to use

 ```python
 	x,y,z = imp.Formula.var("x"), imp.Formula.var("y"), imp.Formula.var("z")